pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

 = 2.0.7 =
-*	Tweak - Sisow - Use order ID as purchase ID if not empty
+*	Tweak - Sisow - Use order ID as purchase ID if not empty.
+*	Tweak - Event Espresso - Improved support for e-mail notifications after payment.
+*	Test - Event Espresso - Tested up to 3.1.35.P.
 *	Fix - Ogone OrderStandard - Improved upgrade function to convert SHA IN and OUT pass phrases.
 *	Fix - Strict Standards: Non-static method Pronamic_Gateways_IDealBasic_Listener::listen() should not be called statically
 *	Fix - Strict Standards: Non-static method Pronamic_Gateways_OmniKassa_Listener::listen() should not be called statically